udondan/cdk-ssm-document/README.md

 CloudFormation's support for SSM Documents [currently is lacking updating functionality](https://github.com/aws-cloudformation/aws-cloudformation-coverage-roadmap/issues/339).
 Instead of updating a document, CFN will replace it.
 The old document is destroyed and a new one is created with a different name.
 This is problematic because:

-- When names potentially changes, you cannot directly reference a document
+- When names potentially change, you cannot directly reference a document
 - Old versions are permanently lost

 This construct provides document support in a way you'd expect it: